-Next, to rotate the sky map freely, you can hold down the Shift key and drag the mouse on the sky map.
+To rotate the sky map freely, you can hold down the Shift key and drag the mouse on the sky map.
 A temporary overlay will appear showing the direction of north and zenith at the point, and displaying the angle they make with the vertical in a counterclockwise sense.
 The orientations of zenith and north will update as you rotate the sky map.
 Letting go of Shift or the mouse button will stop the rotation operation.
 As you pan the sky map or focus it on different objects, the rotation you set is retained as an offset from the reference direction.
 The reference direction is north when using Equatorial Coordinates and zenith when using Horizontal Coordinates.
 As a reminder, the reference direction is solid and brighter in the temporary overlay.
-The temporary overlay also marks the East direction, which will be clockwise from north when mirrored and counter-clockwise when not mirrored.
-For the two common orientations of erect and inverted, the rotation can be set / reset using the View → Skymap Orientation submenu.
-Select North Down or Zenith Down as is applicable to set an orientation of 180 degrees.
+For the two common orientations of erect and inverted, the rotation can be set / reset using the View \rightarrow Skymap Orientation submenu.
+Select "North Down" or "Zenith Down" as is applicable to set an orientation of 180 degrees.

 If you are visually observing through an eyepiece of an instrument, you may need to do some more correction.
-For the common case of a large Dobsonian telescope (or more generally a Newtonian design mounted on an altazimuth mount), an additional systematic correction is of help.
+For the common case of a large Dobsonian telescope (or more generally a Newtonian design mounted on an altazimuth mount), a systematic additional correction is of help.
 This correction applies because we stand erect while using the telescope irrespective of the angle the telescope tube is making with the ground.
-So as we move the telescope in altitude, an additional correction depending on the altitude of the object needs to be applied to make the sky map match the view through the eyepiece where the observer is standing erect.
-This correction is enabled by choosing the appropriate "Erect observer correction" option in the View \rightarrow Skymap Orientation submenu.
-The correction depends on which side the telescope's focuser is placed by the manufacturer.
-If when observing just above the horizon through the eyepiece, the sky is on the observer's right side (and the mirror to the left), pick the Erect observer correction, right-handed option.
-Similarly, if the sky is to the left of the observer, choose the Erect observer correct, left-handed option.
+So as we move the telescope in altitude, an additional correction depending on the altitude of the object needs to be applied to make the sky map match the view through the eyepiece.
+This correction is enabled by checking the Erect observer correction checkbox in the View \rightarrow Skymap Orientation submenu.
 This correction only makes sense in Horizontal Coordinate mode and is disabled when using equatorial coordinates.

-We now provide some examples of how to use these settings for various instruments:
+Finally we provide some examples of how to use these settings for various instruments:

 - Naked-eye observing: Choose Horizontal Coordinates and a Zenith Up orientation under View → Skymap Orientation. - Camera on an equatorially mounted telescope: Choose Equatorial Coordinates and adjust the orientation of the sky map so that it matches your camera.
-As your mount points to different regions of the sky, the orientation should be rendered correctly. - Using binoculars: Same settings as Naked-eye observing - Eyepiece of an altazimuth Schmidt-Cassegrain telescope with an erecting prism: Under the View menu, choose Mirrored View, and under the Skymap Orientation sub-menu, choose Zenith Up.
-Finally, tweak the rotation manually to match the eyepiece view according to the angle you are using for your erecting prism. - Using a RACI finder scope on an altazimuth mounted telescope, looking straight down into it: Same settings as Naked-eye observing, except you may need to tweak the orientation manually once if you have it mounted at an angle - Using a RACI finder scope on an altazimuth mounted telescope, looking through it from the side: In addition to the aforementioned, enable Erect observer correction for the appropriate side. - Using a straight-through (inverted view) finder scope on an altazimuth mounted telescope: Choose Horizontal Coordinates and a sky-map orientation of Zenith Down in View → Skymap Orientation submenu - Eyepiece of a Dobsonian telescope: Choose Horizontal Coordinates, and in the View Skymap Orientation submenu, select Zenith Down and enable the erect observer correction, picking the left/right handed option as is appropriate for your telescope.
+As your mount points to different regions of the sky, the orientation should be rendered correctly. - Using binoculars: Same settings as Naked-eye observing - Using a RACI finder scope on an altazimuth mounted telescope: Same settings as Naked-eye observing, except you may need to tweak the orientation manually once if you have it mounted at an angle - Using a straight-through (inverted view) finder scope on an altazimuth mounted telescope: Choose Horizontal Coordinates and a sky-map orientation of Zenith Down in View → Skymap Orientation submenu - Eyepiece of a Dobsonian telescope: Choose Horizontal Coordinates, and in the View Skymap Orientation submenu, select Zenith Down and check the Erect observer correction option.
 Then adjust the orientation manually once to match your telescope eyepiece view, and it should henceforth track it correctly.